-Our selection of the 10 Best Restaurants in Sentosa was surprisingly difficult to compile, simply due to the vast choice of excellent haute-cuisine restaurants that have popped up around the island in recent years.
-Usually more associated with its beaches and theme parks, Sentosa now boasts a whole list of restaurants with Michelin star chefs plying their trade in their kitchens, many taking full advantage of fresh seafood produce as well as some specially imported ingredients from around the world.
+The best restaurants in Sentosa Island are usually more associated with the beaches and theme parks.
+Sentosa now boasts a whole list of restaurants with Michelin star chefs plying their trade in their kitchens, many taking full advantage of fresh seafood products as well as some specially imported ingredients from around the world.

-The emergence of several world class, five-star hotels on Sentosa Island has of course boosted this emerging dining scene, with many resorts such as the Shangri-La and Singapore Resort and Spa both boasting a list of excellent eateries.
+The emergence of several world-class, five-star hotels on Sentosa Island has, of course, boosted this emerging dining scene, with many resorts such as the Shangri-La and Singapore Resort and Spa both boasting a list of excellent eateries.
 We’ve also found a few great spots at the massive Resorts World Sentosa – not forgetting a couple of picturesque beachside restaurants.
-All can be found in our list of the 10 Best Restaurants in Sentosa!

 - Tel: +65 6376 2662

-- Address: 8 Sentosa Gateway, The Bull Ring, Resorts World Sentosa, Singapore
+- Location: 8 Sentosa Gateway, The Bull Ring, Resorts World Sentosa, Singapore

-- Address: 2 Bukit Manis Rd, Sentosa, The Singapore Resort and Spa Sentosa, Singapore
+- Location: 2 Bukit Manis Rd, Sentosa, Sofitel Singapore Sentosa Resort, Singapore

 - Tel: +65 6371 1425